-Limerick is the main economic driver for the Midwest region, which has experienced a remarkable resurgence in recent years: unemployment has fallen to 5.2% and 12,000 jobs have been created since 2013.
+Limerick is the main economic driver for the Midwest region, which has experienced a remarkable resurgence in recent years: 14,000 persons have left the Live Register in eight years and almost 16,000 jobs have been created since 2013.

 Limerick’s economic vibrancy is underpinned by progressive strategies being implemented by key stake holders committed to working in synergy for the benefit of the region.

 These principle agencies include: Limerick City and County Councils, Shannon International Airport Authority, Shannon Foynes Port Company, University of Limerick, Limerick Institute of Technology, Limerick Enterprise Development Partnership and Limerick Chamber.

 Limerick’s metropolitan district boasts an urban population of 100,000 people - 45% of whom are younger than 35 years of age.